Skip to Content

 Instructions

-• Meanwhile, whisk yogurt and garlic in a serving bowl.
-Transfer the reserved carrots to the bowl and add the walnuts; stir to combine.
+• Transfer the sautéed carrots and walnuts to the serving bowl and stir to combine.

 Notes

-Serving Size: ½ Cup
+Serving Size:½ Cup

 Expert Tips: